The Exposure Triangle Explained: Aperture, Shutter Speed & ISO for Landscape Photography

 Full Manual Control (M): The Path to True Creative Mastery

 In M mode, you control all three settings: aperture, shutter, and ISO.
-The light meter provides a guide, but the final decision is yours.
-This mode offers the ultimate creative control and is essential for consistency, especially when shooting panoramas or in scenes with rapidly changing light where priority modes might fluctuate inconsistently.
-Mastering full manual is the pinnacle of exposure control.
+The light meter gives you a guide, but the final call is yours.
+This is where you get complete creative control, and it's what I shoot in most of the time — it's essential for consistency, especially on panoramas or in scenes where the light is shifting fast and the priority modes would otherwise wander frame to frame.
+Learning to work in full manual is the point you're building toward.

 Mastering Landscape Challenges with the Exposure Triangle: Scenario-Based Strategies